sst/guide/_chapters/code-splitting-in-create-react-app.md

 The `AppliedRoute` simply applies the `props` attribute to the `component`.
 And the `UnauthenticatedRoute` and `AuthenticatedRoute` components handle checking the auth details before proceeding.

 However, `src/Routes.js` imports all of the components in the route statically at the top.
 This means, that all these components are loaded regardless of which route is matched.
-To implement Code Splittig here we are going to want to only load the component that responds to the matched route.
+To implement Code Splitting here we are going to want to only load the component that responds to the matched route.

 ### Create an Async Component